caiocramer/FSAE_Conceptual_Design/README.md

 - Low computational cost
 - Flexibility with regard to geometry parametrization and manipulation
-- Optimization based on gradients
 - Use of open-source programming language
+- Easily connectable with optimization third parties

 # General information
 - Source code language: C